 POGGIOLI: Thank you.

-KELLY: That's NPR's Sylvia Poggioli, updating us on the news today out of Serbia: War crimes fugitive Ratko Mladic has been arrested.
-Transcript provided by NPR, Copyright National Public Radio.
+LOUISE KELLY: That's NPR's Sylvia Poggioli, updating us on the news today out of Serbia: War crimes fugitive Ratko Mladic has been arrested.
+Transcript provided by NPR, Copyright NPR.